My name is Prue Cerin

 I love making hand crafted items.
 What is more, I love sharing my creations with others!

-At the knees of my mother, my aunts and my grandmothers, alongside my sisters, I learned to sew, knit, crochet and embroider.
+At the knees of the respected older women in my life – my mother, my aunts and my grandmothers – and alongside my sisters, I learned to sew, knit, crochet and embroider.
 In my father’s shed, I learned how to plan projects and to draft, measure, cut and glue.

-From each of my parents, I inherited dominant genes for social justice.
-I hold dear an early childhood memory of my parents welcoming Hungarian asylum seekers into our home after the Melbourne 1956 Olympic Games.
+From both of my mother and my father, I inherited dominant genes for fairness, social justice and human rights.
+I hold dear an early childhood memory of my parents welcoming Hungarian asylum seekers into our home after the Melbourne, Australia 1956 Olympic Games.

-My grandchildren (who call me ‘Baba’) are now my inspiration for working to try to create a fairer, more humane, more sustainable and kinder world for them to inherit.
+My grandchildren (who call me ‘Baba’) are now my inspiration for trying to create a fairer, more humane, more sustainable and kinder world for them to inherit.

-is a word play on the intersection of my family name with my human rights concerns.
-It allows me to indulge many of my passions.
+is a word play on my family name and my human rights concerns.

 I like to practice Mahatma Gandhi’s words: Be the change that you wish to see in the world.